guillermovidalsule/idl-programming-challenge/submissions/guillermovidalsule/README.md

 This does not imply that other versions will not work, you could even try using `gnatmake`, but I will not verify whether they are compatible or not.

+## Final Remarks

+I chose Ada because it is a statically and strongly typed language like IDL, which is mentioned in the project description.